JUCE Components: Mouse & Keyboard Listening

 Component inherits MouseListener (and only MouseListener!)

 Component inherits from MouseListener.
-That provides a slew of mouse related methods that you can override, giving you “out of the box” mouse support:
+That provides a slew of mouse related methods that you can override.
+This gives you “out of the box” mouse support:

 void Component::mouseEnter (const MouseEvent&)